thestalkers/policies/com/github/docs/pt-site-policy-github-terms-github-corporate-terms-of-service.md

-Termos de serviço corporativos do GitHub - GitHub Docs
+Termos de serviço corporativos do GitHub - Documentos do GitHub

 [Skip to main content](#main-content)